mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 ### Learning Platform

-#### Courses Dashboard / User Landing Page
+#### Courses Dashboard / Student Landing Page
-- [x] This is the page displayed after a user logs in successfully
+- [x] This is the page displayed after a student logs in successfully
 - [x] View all registered/purchased courses
 - [x] View status/progress of all courses
 - [x] View detailed status of individual course progress